Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 A Revisit of the Forbidden Tree at the Cross Just Outside the Holy City

 On the day of Christ's crucifixion just outside of the holy city, Jerusalem, Jesus took the place of judgment for Adam's crime that occurred just outside of the Garden.
 The sacrificial altar, made of wood, a symbol of dead humanity overlayed with copper, a metal that symbolizes judgment, was at the entrance of the Tent of Meeting just outside of the Holiest spaces.
-In keeping with this motif, we could conclude, therefore, that the Tree of Knowledge of Good and Evil was located exactly at the sacrificial altar at the door of the Tabernacle.
-The judgment of Christ, therefore, geographically took place at the scene of humanity's crime.
+In keeping with this motif, we could conclude, therefore, that the Tree of Knowledge of Good and Evil was located precisely at the sacrificial altar situated at the door of the Tabernacle. (see the diagram following the introduction) The judgment of Christ, therefore, geographically took place at the scene of humanity's crime.

 . . . one of the criminals who were hanged blasphemed Him, saying, If You are the Christ, save Yourself and us.” (evil)